 COLESTID (colestipol hydrochloride) by Pfizer is clinical pharmacology cholesterol is the major, and probably the sole precursor of bile acids.
 Approved for hypertension.
 First approved in 1977.

 COLESTID (colestipol hydrochloride) is an oral anion exchange resin bile acid sequestrant approved in 1977 for cholesterol management.
-It binds bile acids in the intestine, preventing their reabsorption and increasing fecal loss, which triggers increased hepatic cholesterol oxidation and LDL receptor upregulation.
-The mechanism results in decreased serum cholesterol and LDL levels, with effects typically evident within one month.
+It works by binding bile acids in the intestine and preventing their reabsorption, leading to increased cholesterol oxidation and reduced LDL and total serum cholesterol levels.
+The drug is indicated for hypertension management as part of lipid-lowering therapy.

 CLINICAL PHARMACOLOGY Cholesterol is the major, and probably the sole precursor of bile acids.
 During normal digestion, bile acids are secreted via the bile from the liver and gall bladder into the intestines.
 Bile acids emulsify the fat and lipid materials present in food, thus facilitating…